AElfProject/AElf/docs/Protocol/txs.md

 Note that the **From** is not currently useful because we derive it from the signature.

 In the js sdk theres multiple methods to work with transactions.
-One important method is the **getTransaction** method that will build a transaction and return the serialized version:
+One important method is the **getTransaction** method that will build a transaction object for you:

 ```js
 import Aelf from 'aelf-sdk';